koistia1/koistia1.github.io/content/julkaisut/municipal_elections.md

 draft: false
 title: "Municipal and county elections in Finland: a short guide for foreigners"
 author: Antti Koistinen
-description: 'In this blog post, I tell the basics of municipal and county elections we have in Finland this April.'
+description: 'A short guide for foreigners on voting in Finland’s municipal and county elections in April 2025.
+Find out who is eligible, how and where to vote, and why your vote matters.'
-summary: 'In this blog post, I tell the basics of municipal and county elections we have in Finland this April.'
+summary: 'A short guide for foreigners on voting in Finland’s municipal and county elections in April 2025.
+Find out who is eligible, how and where to vote, and why your vote matters.'
 ---
 In this blog post, I explain the basics of the municipal and county elections happening in Finland this April.
 I also include some Finnish terms in brackets, which might help you learn basic election vocabulary!

 ### In this Spring's elections, foreigners are eligible to vote!

-I am writing this post in English because I have several friends who don't speak Finnish, and I want to help you out.
+I am writing this post in English because I have several friends who don't speak Finnish, and I want to help them out.
 Foreigners are eligible to vote in the municipal elections (*kuntavaalit*) and county elections (*aluevaalit*) if:
 1. they are at least **18 years old** on the election day, *and*
 2. they have had a municipality of residence in Finland for an uninterrupted period of **two years**.